 You should think this is a sound argument.
 If you think a premise is false, you should have a strong reason to give for that claim, because as I explain here and in follow-up posts and podcast episodes, there are strong reasons for a Christian to agree with each premise.
 Evangelical apologists have been almost to a man ignoring this argument for years now, to their shame.
 Don’t join their ranks!
 If you’re unclear what a “sound” argument is, consult standard sources, like this.

 These two talks explain why I will not be impressed with the points that Jesus is referred to as “God” and as “Lord” in the NT.
 In short, those terms are ambiguous in the NT, and these usages are not at all a way of hinting that Jesus “is God.”
 These authors never confuse Jesus and God.
+Again, the best place to look is the big opening chapter of Monotheism, Heresy, and the Bible.
+But earlier versions of that material are in podcasts starting here.

-But Jesus is worshiped!”
+“But Jesus is worshiped!”
 Yes, he is and he should be, but this is not a problem for biblical unitarian theology.
 Here’s a problem for trinitarians: justifying the speculative claim that one should only worship someone if they have the divine nature or essence.
 It’s neither self-evident nor is it found in the Bible.
 It’s only an inference from post-biblical catholic traditions.
 In this talk below (or in this podcast) I explain why I worship Jesus without embarrassment, even though I don’t confuse him with God and do not think he “has a divine nature,” and why this isn’t idolatry, by NT standards.
 In brief: I go back to the original justification for worshiping the exalted Lord Jesus.

-Two natures theories about Christ are and always have been… to put it nicely, difficult, and it is not true there is some straightforward New Testament teaching here which is been the same from the beginning.
-For a historical overview of the speculations that led to Christ being called one Person in two natures, please see this, which distills a lot of information from a college course I have taught on the development of incarnation theories in Christian theology:
+For a historical overview of the speculations that led to Christ being called one Person in two natures, see this lecture below, which distills a lot of information from a college course I used to teach on the development of incarnation theories in Christian theology:

-Notice that back then (from Origen on) most of them did not construe the “natures” merely as essential properties – also see podcasts 143 and 144.
+Notice that back then (from Origen on) most of them did not construe the “natures” merely as essential properties; also see podcasts 143 and 144.
 But if we go with that properties interpretation of the “natures,” here are some problematic properties which are arguably essential to God which seem like they cannot be essential to any human: uncreatedness, aseity, omniscience, omnipotence, immunity to temptation, immortality/immunity to death.
 Yes, one can try to go the way of recent kenosis theories, but these go against Chalcedonian tradition and really have no New Testament support, with Philippians 2 being the only passage that even kind of sort of sounds like that.

-Apologists and others treat appeal to “two natures” as a sort of one-size-fits-all solution to looming christological contradictions.
+Apologists and others treat appeals to “two natures” as a sort of one-size-fits-all solution to looming christological contradictions.
 How can Jesus have a god if he is God?
 Two natures!
 How can he be created and uncreated?
 Two natures!
 How can he know all yet be limited in knowledge?
 Two natures!
 How can he be immortal and yet die?
 Two natures.

 I am convinced that there is a lot of hand-waving and fakery here.
 I’m not going to stand idly by and let you assert that appeal to two natures solves the problem at hand.
 I’m going to press you to explain how it actually solves that problem without creating christological problems which are just as bad.
 For a preview of that: